emmlejeail/Integration-TTN-OpenSensors/README.md

 To make this integration work, there is only two easy steps:
 - create a profile on OpenSensors, create a device and the topic in which you wish to publish the informations
-- replace with the right values the different elements in the configurations structures (both Opensensors and The Things Network) in the integration.go file.
+- replace with the right values the different elements in the configuration file "configuration.json" and run the program.